svincen2/saml20-clj/README.md

   ;; requires that either the <Response> is signed, *every* <Assertion> is signed.
   :require-signature

+  ;; If the :issuer option is passed and <Response> has <Issuer> information, checks that these match.
+  :issuer

   ;; validates the request ID with :state-manager if it is passed as an option.
 This does not validate that the value ;; matches InResponseTo -- that is done by :in-response-to.